liquidctl/liquidctl/docs/corsair-commander-guide.md

 ## Controlling the LEDs

-The Commander Pro and Lighting Node Pro devices have 2 lighting channels, specified as either `led1` or `led2`.
-The Lighting Node Core has a single `led` channel.
+The Commander Pro and Lighting Node Pro devices have two physical lighting channels, specified as either `led1` or `led2`.
+A third `sync` pseudo channel is provided for convenience.

+On the other hand, the Lighting Node Core has a single `led` channel.

 The table bellow summarizes the available modes, and their associated maximum number of colors.
 Note that for any effect if no colors are specified then